Cyb3rn0id/LOZ_sound_toy/README.md

 I'm preparing a gift for my Son.
 He's in love with Nintendo's "The Legend Of Zelda" (ゼルダの伝説 - Zeruda no densetsu) saga.
 After he have completed some episodes, he's now playing to "Phantom Hourglass" one, so I want he to find his gift in a treasure chest.
 I'll connect a switch to chest cover so when he will open it, the treasure fanfare will start, just as in the game he love!

-Toy uses a PIC12F1572.
+Toy uses a PIC12F1572, project is for Microchip MPLAB X and XC8 compiler.
+In the SD folder are placed wav files I've used.
 5 buttons are attached to RA1 to RA5 ports.
 Individual pull-up resistors are enabled on those ports.
 USART module uses only TX on RA0, RX is disabled so RA1 can be used as normal GPIO.

 Also RA3 (MCRL/VPP) is used as Input, so if you encounter difficulties upon programming, remember to set "Enable VPP first VDD" in the PICkit options.
 I've used the PICkit 4 for programming it.